 Thus Gutai is a waystation to abstraction—inside the human body-brain!

-So why is it that abstract art in the West is still struggling with acceptance by the general public, which considers it elitist and a playground for the rich?
+So why is it that abstract art in the West is still struggling with acceptance by the general public, which consider it elitist and a playground for the rich?
 (My kid could do it).
 The answer may be in the viewer’s emphasis on the picture, especially the color and shape, and not the context.
 Here I quote another old Chinese saying:

 “Calligraphy is for fame and acclaim; painting is for profit and income”

 NB For a good read on the unique combination of word and image in Chinese calligraphy, see this essay by Dawn Delbanco of Columbia University in New York.

 * In 1972, as a gesture of goodwill to Japan, and to re-establish calligraphy as an art form in China, the magazine People’s China published the works of both Japanese and Chinese contemporary calligraphers, with the blessing of then premier Chou En Lai—known around the world as the man who welcomed President Nixon to China earlier that same year.
 Calligraphy had been a target of Mao’s cultural revolution, labeled ‘elitist’ even as Mao himself is today considered one of the best calligraphers of modern China.